Skip to main content

 The workshop was taught and organized by Simon Wiles, Oliver Streiter, Jenjou Hung 洪振洲, and Marcus Bingenheimer.

-Starting out as a follow-up study of W. Franke's documentation of Chinese Epigraphy in Bangkok, this survey maps more than 170 Chinese temple sites.
+Starting out as a follow-up study of W. Franke's documentation of Chinese Epigraphy in Bangkok, this survey maps more than 199 Chinese temple sites.
 It does not include small roadside shrines.
 The vast majority of the temples are freestanding buildings with doors and opening hours.
 The survey builds on previous lists.
-However, none of these were geo-referenced nor did they (with the exception of Duan 1996) include Chinese characters.
-The survey was done 2022-2023.
+However, none of these were geo-referenced nor did they (with the exception of Pornpan-Mak 1994 and Duan 1996) include Chinese characters.
+The lists cited in the .yaml include:

 The dataset contains 358 locations of c.
 170 institutions.
 Chinese associations or Huiguan 會館 were important institutions for overseas Chinese in Southeast Asia.
 The survey contains past as well as present locations until 2016.